microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/Migrating from JavaScript.md

 layout: docs
 permalink: /docs/handbook/migrating-from-javascript.html
 ---
-{% raw %}TypeScript doesn't exist in a vacuum.
+TypeScript doesn't exist in a vacuum.
 It was built with the JavaScript ecosystem in mind, and a lot of JavaScript exists today.
 Converting a JavaScript codebase over to TypeScript is, while somewhat tedious, usually not challenging.
 In this tutorial, we're going to look at how you might start out.